 The DMS Program utilizes various methods for evaluating the program's effectiveness.
 Student feedback on the program and courses is routinely gathered through the use of online surveys utilizing the REDCap program.
 Students should expect routine requests to complete these important surveys throughout their time in the program.
 Candid feedback is strongly encouraged.
 Formal grievances, however, should be appropriately communicated through the Grievance Policy and not program/course surveys.

 Course and Faculty Evaluation

-Evaluation of faculty performance by the Program Director is conducted at the end of each Rotation and periodically, as necessary.
+Evaluation of faculty performance by the Program Director is conducted periodically, as necessary.
 Evaluations are made of teaching effectiveness, organization, and accessibility.
 Student course evaluations provide important feedback for assessing faculty performance.

 Clinical Site Evaluation